This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 Cambodian Island Tip

-If you’re not dependant on Wi-Fi, then visit the absolute gem that is Koh Ta Kiev.
+If you’re not dependent on Wi-Fi, then visit the absolute gem that is Koh Ta Kiev.
 We haven’t included it in our full list because there is no Wi-Fi on the island at all – that sometimes scares people off!

 But if you’re looking to get off the grid and experience true island life, then Koh Ta Kiev is the place for you!